The PricePod: USC Price’s Official Podcast

 An audio book club.
 Our geeks read and discuss new and classic works in the policy field – fictional and non.
-Social justice, tech, politics, policy … we cover it all and more.
+Social justice, tech, politics, policy … they cover it all and more.
 Let’s think about what is at the heart of being a citizen in America.
 This book club helps us get at the heart of what it means to be a citizen in a democracy.
 Sponsored by the USC Bedrosian Center.

-During a time of great uncertainty and change, connection and information is a more important resource than ever before.
-Today’s problems could be amplified or completely altered in a matter of days or hours, so it is vital that organizations and thought leaders frequently share knowledge, dispel rumors, and offer insight.
-To meet this need, the USC Lusk Center for Real Estate launches the resource Lusk Perspectives.
 Hosted by Professor and Lusk Center Director Richard K. Green in the style of longform videos or podcasts, Lusk Perspectives offers timely analysis and shares accurate data vetted by leading experts on the latest developments and observations concerning COVID-19.

 P.S.
 You’re Interesting is a series of conversations on political science research hosted by Jeffery A. Jenkins.
 Formerly, “Our American Discourse,” P.S.
 You’re Interesting continues the series to pick up the tradition Anthony W. Orlando began: to keep thinking about the research we do in the academy, why it matters to us, and hopefully to you.
 Sponsored by the USC Bedrosian Center.